 Electromagnetic Scattering by Particles and Surfaces

-FORTRAN Codes for the Computation of the Bidirectional Reflection Function for Flat Particulate Layers and Rough Surfaces
+Fortran Codes for the Computation of (Polarized) Bidirectional Reflectance of Flat Particulate Layers and Rough Surfaces

-This webpage provides access to two collections of FORTRAN codes.
+This webpage provides access to three collections of Fortran codes.

-The second one can be used to compute the Stokes reflection matrix of a rough interface separating two homogeneous half-spaces with different refractive indices (e.g., a rough ocean surface).
+The third one can be used to compute the Stokes reflection matrix of a rough interface separating two homogeneous half-spaces with different refractive indices (e.g., a rough ocean surface).

 The code brf.f solves the Ambartsumian's nonlinear integral equation for the reflection function using a simple iterative method.
 Since this technique bypasses the computation of the internal field, it is by far the fastest and most accurate numerical approach available.